stefanpetter/InteractiveAzContext/README.md

 Paste the function in your Powershell profile.
 In my case, the file was located at:
 C:\Users\%USERNAME%\Documents\PowerShell\profile.ps1

+After opening a new shell, the function 'azc' will be available

 # How does it work?
 - It will list all your connected Contexts through Get-AzContext -List
 - You choose an account